 Brown Stem Rot

-This disease is caused by the fungus Cadophora (Phialophora) gregats, which survives in soil and infested crop residue.
-Foliage symptoms usually develop as soybean plants are beginning to set pods.
-Leaf symptoms, which may be similar to those of sudden death syndrome, appear as light green to yellow blotches in the interveinal leaf tissue.
+How to Spot It: Foliage symptoms usually develop as soybean plants are beginning to set pods.
+Leaf symptoms, which may be similar to those of Sudden Death Syndrome, appear as light green to yellow blotches in the interveinal leaf tissue.
 The vascular tissues and pith of the soybean stem is also affected with a brown discoloration; this can be seen when the stems are split open.
 Later in the season, this brown discoloration may appear almost continuous within the stem.